MingjieL/ANNS-NeOPFA-plus/README.md

-This repository contains the source code and experimental scripts for our TKDE journal paper.
+This repository contains the source code and experimental scripts for our NeOPFA method.

 ### 1. Data Preparation